VincentNguyenDuc/DIY-Python-Git/README.md

 # show the information of the current branch
 ugit status

+# show the differences between a commit and its parent
+ugit show

 # reset to a version of branch, and delete every commits after that version
 ugit reset {object_id}